rileymullins/TFlex/README.md

 ## Order to run scripts
 1. ***step_1_raw_qbed_to_fragment_peaks.py***
-   - ***Main goal**: Turn initial qbed file of fragments into preliminary binding regions defined by insertions.*
+   - ***Main goal:**: Turn initial qbed file of fragments into preliminary binding regions defined by insertions.*
-   - **INPUT** qbed(s) of all fragments after initial alignemnt.
+      - **INPUT:** qbed(s) of all fragments after initial alignemnt.
-   - **OUTPUT** per-sample fragment files and preliminary fragment peaks (peak coordinates based on first and last unique insertion in the fragment peak also output).
+      - **OUTPUT:** per-sample fragment files and preliminary fragment peaks (peak coordinates based on first and last unique insertion in the fragment peak also output).

-   - Convert aligned sequencing data of multiplexed self-reporting transposon sequencing data into putative transcription factor binding sites.
-   - This output is used in DESeq2 to define TF binding sites that are enriched above the unfused transposase (HyPBase) control and differential peak among transcription factors.
-   - The peaks enriched above above the unfused transposase (HyPBase) control are considered the true binding sites.

 2. ***step_2_fragments_to_insertion_maps.py***
-   - ***Main goal**: Generate deduplicated insertion maps for by selecting the fragment that is most proximal to the to the transposon for each insertion.*
+   - ***Main goal:**: Generate deduplicated raw and normalized insertion maps (bigwig, bedgraph, qbed) for by selecting the fragment that is most proximal to the to the transposon for each insertion.*
-   - **INPUT** per-sample fragment-based peaks of step 1 and per-sample fragments of step 1.
+      - **INPUT:** per-sample fragment-based peaks of step 1 and per-sample fragments of step 1.
-   - **OUTPUT** per-group and per-sample insertion maps (bedgraph, bigwig, and qbed).
+      - **OUTPUT:** per-group and per-sample insertion maps (bedgraph, bigwig, and qbed).

-   - Generate bedGraph and bigwig files of unique transposon insertions.
-   - This output is used to for visualization of unique insertions on gene tracks.

 3. ***step_3_run_span_peak_caller.sh***
-   - ***Main goal**: Call final consensus deduplicated insertion maps for by selecting the fragment that is most proximal to the to the transposon for each insertion.*
+   - ***Main goal:**: Call final consensus deduplicated insertion maps by selecting the fragment that is most proximal to the to the transposon for each insertion.*
-   - **INPUT** per-group insertion map qbed files of step 2.
+      - **INPUT:** per-group insertion map qbed files of step 2.
-   - **OUTPUT** final per-group and pan-dataset SPAN-defined regions of concentrated insertions, representing putative peaks.
+      - **OUTPUT:** final per-group and pan-dataset SPAN-defined regions of concentrated insertions, representing putative peaks.

 4. ***step_4_generate_insertion.sh***
-   - ***Main goal**: Call final consensus deduplicated insertion maps for by selecting the fragment that is most proximal to the to the transposon for each insertion.*
+   - ***Main goal:**: Define regions of concentrated insertions, representing putative peaks and TF binding sites.*
-   - **INPUT** per-group insertion map qbed files of step 2 and SPAN-defined insertion regions (putative peaks) of step 3.
+      - **INPUT:** per-group insertion map qbed files of step 2 and SPAN-defined insertion regions (putative peaks) of step 3.
-   - **OUTPUT** per-group insertion count matrices of each group's peaks consisting of the unique insertion count of all groups within that group's peaks.
+      - **OUTPUT:** per-group insertion count matrices of each group's peaks consisting of the unique insertion count of all groups within that group's peaks.

 5. ***step_5_DESeq2_Diff_Peaks_HOMER-Annotations_and_Motifs.R***
+   - ***Main goal:**: Define each group's binding sites above control, which are the FINAL TF binding sites.*
-   - **INPUT** per-group insertion count matrices of step 4.
+      - **INPUT:** per-group insertion count matrices of step 4.
-   - **OUTPUT** peaks above background (HyPBase) per group, pairwise group v group differential peaks, group v all other group differential peaks, and basic visualization plots.
+      - **OUTPUT:** peaks above background (HyPBase) per group, pairwise group v group differential peaks, group v all other group differential peaks, and basic visualization plots.

 ## Table of Contents